BRosencrans/readme-generator/README.md

 # Readme Generator

   ## Description
-  this is a basic readme generator that uses the inquier npm package to generate a new markdown
+  this is a basic readme generator that uses the inquirer npm package to generate a new markdown

   ## Table of Contents